In Simple Terms:

 Therefore, to give you a better idea of my standard “life-message,” here are the points I most commonly convey from a Biblical and practical perspective:

 - Jesus Christ: My Everything.
 As the Son of God — one with the Father — Jesus came to earth to destroy the devil’s work as a perfect representation of the Father’s heart.
 (See 1 John 3:8 and Hebrews 1:3.)
 Philippians 2:5-8 tells us that Jesus gave up everything about Himself that could be considered “God” and came to earth as an ordinary human being.
+(See also Hebrews 2:17 and John 5:19.)
 In this way, He could show us how to live.
 Jesus therefore demonstrated what is possible through a sinless life lived in right-relationship with Father God.
 Our lives should look like His.
-(See 1 John 2:6.)
+(See 1 John 2:6 and 4:17.)

 - When Jesus Said “Greater Works,” He Meant It!
 In John 14:12, Jesus told His disciples that they would do the same miracles He had been doing — including greater ones.
 As an example, Acts 5:15 tells us about Peter’s shadow healing the sick, and Acts 19:12 tells us about handkerchiefs and aprons that touched Paul’s body being capable of healing the sick and casting out demons.
 Jesus didn’t do those things, but Peter and Paul did.
 I don’t teach that these two specific things must happen; I simply want Christians to expect more in Christ than they have ever yet experienced.
 When walking within the constraints of obedience to God and love for others, the sky is the limit.
 Anything is possible.
 We have biblical reason to see God do things that aren’t even mentioned in the Bible.
 As Psalm 115:3 says, God does whatever He pleases!